+4.1.2.1.
 Output prices.
 Many papers have examined the impact of agricultural output prices on deforestation and related land use.
-The general empirical idea is to use time series in the national or global price of a relevant agricultural commodity (e.g., cattle, soybeans, palm oil), interacted with some cross-sectional measure of exposure, in order to determine how much those price changes would affect demand in a particular location.
+The general empirical idea is to run a regression using time series in the national or global price of a relevant agricultural commodity (e.g., cattle, soybeans, palm oil), with an interaction term accounting for some cross-sectional measure of exposure, in order to determine how much those price changes would affect demand in a particular location.
 For example, Assunção et al. (2015) examine the impacts of crop and cattle prices on deforestation in Brazil and find that deforestation increases with agricultural output prices.
 Similarly, several analyses have documented that increases in the global price of palm oil led to substantial increases in oil palm cultivation in Indonesia.
-Edwards (2019) applies a strategy similar to Assunção et al. (2015).
-Hsiao (2021) takes a more structural approach, modeling palm mill owners' decision making with an intertemporal Euler equation.
-Because the expansion of oil palm cultivation is a large driver of deforestation in Indonesia (Gaveau et al., 2016; Austin et al., 2019), higher global demand for palm oil increases mill construction and hence deforestation considerably.
+Edwards (2019) applies a strategy similar to Assunção et al.'s (2015).
+Hsiao (2022) takes a more structural approach, modeling palm mill owners' decision making with an intertemporal Euler equation.
+Because the expansion of oil palm cultivation is a large driver of deforestation in Indonesia (Austin et al. 2019, Gaveau et al. 2016), higher global demand for palm oil increases mill construction and hence deforestation considerably.

-Foster and Rosenzweig (2003) focus on demand for timber products as a potential explanation for the observed increase in aggregate forest cover in India since 1961.
-They observe a positive correlation between forest cover and income growth from 1980-1995 in developing countries, but only among those that were relatively closed to trade, as well as a substantial increase in the consumption of forest products.
-They argue that India was essentially closed to global trade in timber products over this period, and that the observed increase in India's aggregate forest cover was attributable to increases in the value of forest output relative to agriculture.
+On the other hand, Foster & Rosenzweig (2003) focus on demand for timber products as a potential explanation for the observed increase in aggregate forest cover in India since 1961.
+They observe a positive correlation between forest cover and income growth from 1980 to 1995 in developing countries, but only among those that were relatively closed to trade, as well as a substantial increase in the consumption of forest products.
+They argue that India was essentially closed to global trade in timber products over this period and that the observed increase in India's aggregate forest cover is attributable to increases in the value of forest output relative to agriculture.

+4.1.2.2.
 Market access.
-Several papers have examined the impact of road infrastructure on deforestation in various settings (e.g., Chomitz and Gray, 1996; Pfaff et al., 2007), finding that higher road density is associated with higher deforestation rates in most cases.
+Several papers have examined the impact of road infrastructure on deforestation in various settings (e.g., Chomitz & Gray 1996, Pfaff et al. 2007), finding that higher road density is associated with higher deforestation rates in most cases.
 In such studies, endogeneity of road placement often presents a challenge to causal interpretation.
 Asher et al. (2020) employ a variety of microeconometric approaches using panel data to surmount this challenge and find that the construction of new highways in India led to large increases in deforestation in nearby areas, driven by heightened demand for timber, but the construction of smaller rural roads caused only a small increase in deforestation limited to the road construction period.

 Souza-Rodrigues (2019) takes an alternative approach based on market access.
 He uses cross-sectional variation in access to the Brazilian transportation network to proxy for the returns to agriculture in a von Thünen-like structural model.
-After controlling for input prices and observable land characteristics, market access is akin to a price shifter: the return that farmers receive for agricultural output is the market price net of input and transportation costs.
-He shows that greater road access leads to more deforestation and farming, which he interprets through his model as a responsiveness to net agricultrual prices received.
+After controlling for input prices and observable land characteristics, market access is akin to a price shifter: The return that farmers receive for agricultural output is the market price net of input and transportation costs.
+He shows that greater road access leads to more deforestation and farming, which he interprets through his model as a responsiveness to net agricultural prices received.
 Observed deforestation thus allows him to back out farmers' value of agricultural (i.e., deforested) land.
-Having estimated the structural parameters of landowners' decision making in his model, he then simulates the deforestation effects of counterfactual policies, including conservation subsidies and taxes on agricultural land.
+Having estimated the structural parameters of landowners' decision making in his model, he then simulates the deforestation effects of counterfactual policies, including conservation subsidies and taxes, on agricultural land.